yilangpeng/image-clustering/README.md

 # Study 2A
 ## A1/2/3 feature extraction.py
-For each image, this script extracts features from a pre-trained model and saves features in the "img exfeature" folder.
+There three files extract features from three pre-trained models and save features in the "img exfeature" folder.
+Please make sure to change the folder path in the scripts.
 If you want to use the places365 model, please download the model from this [link](https://github.com/GKalliatakis/Keras-VGG16-places365) and place all the relevant scripts in the same folder.

 ## B combine features.py
 This script combines all the features into one file.